juselara1/dmae/docs/source/installation.md

 # Installation

-You can install `dmae` from PyPI using pip, installing from source or pulling a preconfigured docker image.
+You can install `dmae` from PyPI using pip, from the source [Github repository](https://github.com/juselara1/dmae) or pulling a preconfigured docker image.

 ## PyPI